precice/precice.github.io/content/community/contribute/community-contribute-open-projects.md

 We expect to work with the accepted GSoC participants in the summer.
 Our capacity to review external contributions before that is very limited.
 {% endimportant %}

+### Submitting proposals

+You need to [submit a proposal on the GSoC system](https://google.github.io/gsocguides/student/writing-a-proposal).
+The proposal has to follow the following guidelines.
+Not following will lead to automatic rejection.
+You can edit your proposal on the GSoC system until the end of the [proposal submission deadline](https://summerofcode.withgoogle.com/organizations/precice/programs/2026/timeline).
+Due to the amount of interest, we do not have the capacity to provide feedback on drafts.

+**Page 1: About yourself**

+- Full name
+- E-mail
+- GitHub username
+- Matrix username, if available
+- Short summary as a written paragraph of your education and code experience.
+- Short summary as a written paragraph of what motivates you personally to contribute to preCICE including first contact.
+- List two PRs in the preCICE organization that you think:
+  1. reflect your technical skills relevant for the project and your eye for details
+  2. your communication skills.
+  These can be the same and don't have to be merged.

+**Page 2: About the project you want to work on**

+- Project title (can be the project idea)
+- Short summary as a written paragraph what the project idea is based on.
+This can include project idea/issue/interest/paper.
+- Short summary as a written paragraph about the benefit for the community.
+- Short summary as a written paragraph why you are personally interested in the project.

+**Page 3: Project plan**

+- Milestones of the project in multiple sections
+- Description of steps
+  - What are related issues / PRs / discussions?
+  - What is the context in code (classes, files with line numbers)?
+  - What are you intending to do?
+  - How to test the feature?
+- What would you expect as a result of a good project?
+What could be possible stretch goals?

+**Page 4** is an optional page exclusively for large figures, images or code.

 ### Project: Website modernization

 This website is built with [Jekyll](https://jekyllrb.com/),